 Canine fitness is critical for any sport or working dogs to reduce the risk of injury and increase performance.

 I plan on offering personalized coaching and training plans that will help you and your dog reach that next level of performance.
-Current clients include agility, IGP, dock diving, and professional detection dogs.
+Current clients include nose work, agility, IGP, dock diving, and professional detection dogs.

 I can also work in coordination with your rehabilitation veterinarian to help your dog return to full function after an injury or surgery.
 Rehabilitation for an injury is different that Canine Fitness and often requires multimodal support.
 I am able to offer fitness in coordination with canine massage to work as a part of your rehabilitation team.

 I will only take these types of clients as referrals.

 What do I need to bring?

 Please have your dog in a comfortable collar and snap leash or easy-to-remove leash.

 You may bring treats, but please keep in mind that sometimes this gets your dog much more excited and distracted from the work that we are trying to achieve.
 It's tempting to convince your dog to lay down, but massaging tense muscles ("ready" for the treat) is not ideal.

 I will get to know your dog and let them get comfortable with me before we begin.
 Sometimes your dog might not be ready to lay down, that's okay :) I am very patient!